kyleomalley/icl/README.md

-# ICL
+# ICL (Instant Container Lab)

 This project automates the provisioning and configuration of an AWS environment using Terraform and Ansible.

-The setup includes a simple HTTP serving node and a Kubernetes cluster.
+## Primary Goals:
+Running `./icl.sh start` will produce the following:

+- Automates creating three ec2 nodes, `pce`, `kubernetes-controller`, `kubernetes-worker`
+- Uses Route53 to assign DNS entries (Completed)
+- Configures and stores publicaly trusted TLS certificates on each node.
+(WIP)
+- Configures an outbound HTTP Proxy (Tinyproxy) on `pce` for use by the Kubernetes cluster nodes.
+(WIP)
+- Configures Kubernetes and configures outbound proxy.
+(WIP)
+- Launches a simple "Hello World" container app.
+(Not started)

+Additionally,`icl.sh` should be able to `destroy`, `suspend` and `unsuspend` all created nodes.
+(Completed)

+## Secondary Goals:
+ - Include Ansible Playbooks to install various container-based services.
+    - Illumio PCE.
+(WIP)

 ## Prerequisites